raskig/carrot/README.md

                        logger)
                       {:auto-ack true})
 ```
 - declare finctions you don't accept exceptions for retrying.
-Bacically you enlist functions here where any exception means the message can't ever be processed, so no reason for retrieal
+Bacically you enlist functions here where any exception means the message can't ever be processed, so no reason for retrial

 ```clojure
 (carrot/do-not-retry! [#'my-namespace/message-handler-02